arpitjain799/alacorder/README.md

 #### **Once you have a Python environment up and running, you can launch the guided interface in two ways:**

-1. *Utilize the graphical interface:* Use the command line tool `python -m alacorder`, or `python3 -m alacorder`.
+1. *Utilize the graphical interface:* Use the command line tool `python -m alacorder start`, or `python3 -m alacorder start`.

-2. *Use the command line interface:* Add the flag `--help` to access list of subcommands for command line interface.
+2. *Use the command line interface:* Replace the `start` command with `--help` or `-h` to view list of commands.

 #### **Alacorder can be used without writing any code, and exports to common formats like Excel (`.xls`, `.xlsx`), Stata (`.dta`), CSV (`.csv`), JSON (`.json`), and Apache Parquet (`.parquet`).**